ddka22/altia-mtb-example-psoc6-multiindustry/README.md

    VFP_SELECT=hardfp
    ```

-9. Modify the source code to use Altia APIs and develop your application.
+9. Modify the ModusToolbox application source code to use Altia APIs and develop your application.